SansGuidon/bookmarks/README.md

 * [Srinivas Rao](https://medium.com/the-mission/professionals-vs-amateurs-6ef9ec64cbc3) - (2018) Professionals vs Amateurs
 > When we are amateurs our life was about drama, denial, and distraction — Steven Pressfield
 * [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems? via [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/03/11/export-to-pdf-a-tale-in-understanding-the-business-need/)'s article titled "Export to PDF: A Tale in Understanding the Business Need"
+* [TalAter/awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - A collection of awesome resources for technical book authors
+* [Quora](https://www.quora.com/What-is-publishing-a-book-with-OReilly-Media-like) - (2014) What is publishing a book with O'Reilly Media like?

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution